CMS Issues Accountable Care Organizations Proposed Rule

 Based on the scope and length of the proposed regulations, CMS will likely include significant changes in the final version of the draft rules.
 CMS is soliciting comments on the regulations, which are due by June 6, 2011.
 Providers who may be interested in participating in ACOs should consider submitting comments on the draft regulations.

 Mellette PC is following legislative and regulatory actions regarding ACOs and related issues in health reform.
-If our firm can advise you further on ACOs or other matters, please let Peter Mellette, Harrison Gibbs, or Nathan Mortier know.
+If our firm can advise you further on ACOs or other matters, please let Peter Mellette or Harrison Gibbs know.